 Here’s a story that made my day, my week and my year.
-It’s not every day that a science nerd (me) gets to meet a Nobel prize-winning science legend!
+It’s not every day that a science nerd gets to meet Nobel prize-winning science legend Dr Barry Marshall!

-I’m selling some test and measurement equipment.
-That means I get to speak to interested and interesting folks about said vintage equipment.
+I’m selling some test and measurement equipment, so I get to speak to interested and interesting folks about said vintage equipment.
 I’ve had several phone chats with a gentleman by the name of Barry Marshall.
 I’m generally pretty good at joining dots, but not on this occasion… Sorry, Barry!

 Somehow, despite having been immersed in science my entire adult life and having taught high-school students about the very discovery this man is famous for, I didn’t make the connection.
 Standing right in front of me was the delightful Dr Barry Marshall, Professor @ UWA (where I studied) and 2005 Nobel prize winner in the field of Medicine!
 Holy WOW!